Beyond Objects: Contextual Synthetic Data Generation for Fine-Grained Classification: Conclusion

 \section{Conclusion}

-We introduce \method as a fine-tuning strategy for text-to-image (T2I) models that mitigates overfitting and preserves the strong world prior of these models while addressing the unique challenges of fine-grained classification.
+We introduce \method as a fine-tuning strategy for text-to-image (T2I) models that mitigates overfitting and addressing the unique challenges of fine-grained classification.
 By leveraging more detailed captioning to extract class-agnostic background and pose information, conditioning on these features during fine-tuning, and marginalizing them out during data generation, our approach reduces unintended class associations and narrows the distribution gap between synthetic and real data.
-Extensive experiments across multiple backbones, datasets, and scales demonstrate consistent and significant performance gains, including over 7\% improvement on the Aircraft dataset and state-of-the-art performance in nearly all settings.
-This work highlights the potential of caption-guided fine-tuning to improve synthetic data quality for downstream classification tasks and opens avenues for further research on scaling this approach to broader domains and modalities.
+Extensive experiments across multiple backbones, datasets, and scales demonstrate consistent and significant performance gains, including over 7\% improvement on the Aircraft dataset and best performance in nearly all settings.
+This work highlights the potential of caption-guided fine-tuning to improve synthetic data for downstream classification tasks and opens avenues for further research on scaling it to broader domains.

-\section{acknowledgements}
+\smallsec{Limitation.} \method is designed for fine-grained recognition where class-agnostic attributes can be reliably inferred.
+The automatic discovery of these attributes or invariances remains an open problem.
+Additionally, scaling this up to the more complex coarse-grained recognition settings like ImageNet remains challenging: classes become context-dependent, and unintended spurious correlations can simplify the task, thereby inflating task performance.

+\section{Acknowledgements}

 This material is based on research supported by the National Science Foundation under Grant No. 2112562 and Solidigm AI SW.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors’ and do not necessarily reflect the views of the National Science Foundation.